datapand/piano010/pages/en/terms-and-conditions.md

 sitemap: false
 ---

+<a href="javascript:history.back()">Go Back</a>

-_Last updated: 16-12-2023_
+_Last updated: 26-11-2024_

-These terms and conditions (“Terms”) govern the use of www.piano010.nl for worldwide users and set forth the terms and conditions under which you may use our website and services as offered by us.
+These terms and conditions ("Terms") govern the use of www.piano010.nl for worldwide users and set forth the terms and conditions under which you may use our website and services as offered by us.
 By accessing or using the website, you confirm that you have read, understood, and agree to be bound by these Terms.

-### About Piano010
+### About piano010

 - **Chamber of Commerce No.:** 24484995
-- Piano010 provides piano education services and offers digital products aimed at enhancing piano education.
+- piano010 provides piano education services and offers digital products aimed at enhancing piano education.

 #### 1.1 Services and Offers
 www.piano010.nl provides visitors with information on piano education services and offers digital products to improve piano education.